Things to Do in Billings

 When to Visit

 Summer (June-August) offers ideal weather with temperatures ranging 70-85°F and minimal rainfall (1-2 inches monthly), making it perfect for outdoor adventures and festivals like Montana Fair (mid-August).
 However, expect peak pricing with hotel rates 40-50% higher and crowded attractions.
 Spring (April-May) brings mild weather (55-70°F), blooming wildflowers, and moderate pricing, though occasional rain showers occur.
 Fall (September-October) delivers spectacular foliage, comfortable temperatures (60-75°F), and harvest season activities, with pricing dropping 20-30% after Labor Day.
 The Magic City Blues Festival occurs in late August, while ZooMontana's Boo at the Zoo happens in October.
 Winter (November-March) sees temperatures from 15-40°F with 6-10 inches monthly snowfall, offering 50-60% lower accommodation rates and authentic local experiences, though some attractions have limited hours.
-Photography enthusiasts should visit during golden hour year-round when the Rimrocks glow magnificently.
+Photography ensoiasts should visit during golden hour year-round when the Rimrocks glow magnificently.
 Families prefer summer for hiking and zoo visits, while budget travelers find excellent value in shoulder seasons.
-Business travelers will find consistent amenities year-round, as Billings serves as Montana's economic hub regardless of season.
+Business travelers will find consistent amenities year-round, as Billings is Montana's economic hub regardless of season.

 Billings location map